utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 I don't know about you, but I love to play around with any device's voice options.

-If it's my Google Home, or something like the Speech API.
+Wheter it's my Google Home or something like the Speech API.

 The cool part about the Web Speech API is that we can query all available voices.